LABORA-INF-UFG/globecom2019-paper-FLASK/README.md

 # Contribute

-Contributions are welcome, the process is simple as cloning, making changes and submitting a pull request
+Contributions are welcome, the process is as simple as cloning, making changes and submitting a pull request

 # Citing this work